05satyam/Buggy-Pinball-alpha/README.md

-SIMULATED ANNEALING PROJECT
+BUGGY PINBALL PROJECT

 functions.py contains all optimization problems implemented so far.
-For 3D representation of optimization functions use test.py code.
+For 3D representation of buggy pinball the variant_tr3_4.py file can be used within TA variants folder.

-Versions of TA variants implemented:

-N = neighborhood linear decay

-Tl = threshold logarithmic decay

-Tc = threshold cosine decay

-Te = threshold exponential decay

-tr = trajectory search

-tr2 = new trajectory search (line-function intersection)

-tr3 = stepwise trajectory search (with z dimension descent and line-function intersection)

-grid = search n points, go to the best, and continue with TA
+Algorithms implemented and ready for multiple iterations and storage of results:

+- Simulated Annealing (SA.py)

+- Threshold Accepting (TA.py)

+- Particle Swarm Optimization (PSO.py)

+-Buggy Pinball (BP.py)